Kyle Busch: NASCAR

 Busch, who began his NASCAR career in 2003, is one of only six drivers to have won championships in both the Cup Series and Xfinity Series.
 In 2005, he became the 14th of just 36 drivers to win a race in each of NASCAR's three national series.
 In 2009, Busch made history as the first driver to win two top-tier NASCAR races on the same day at Auto Club Speedway.
 In 2010, he became the first driver to win races in all three of NASCAR's top series in the same weekend at Bristol, a feat he repeated at the same track in 2017.

 Busch made history by winning the 2009 Crown Royal Presents the Russell Friedman 400 at Richmond International Raceway on his 24th birthday, becoming only the second driver in NASCAR history to win on their birthday.
 Twelve years later, on his 36th birthday, he captured victory again in the Buschy McBusch Race 400 at Kansas Speedway, joining Cale Yarborough as the only two drivers to win on their birthday twice.
 In 2010, Kyle Busch Motorsports made an impressive debut, becoming the first Truck Series organization to win the owners' championship in its inaugural season, recording eight wins, 16 top-five finishes, and 21 top-ten finishes.

 As of the completion of the 2022 Daytona 500, Busch holds the record for the most lifetime laps led in the history of the race, leading 324 laps, without ever securing a victory in the event.

 In December 2021, M&M's/Mars announced it would end its primary sponsorship with Busch and Joe Gibbs Racing after the 2022 season.
 On September 13, 2022, Busch revealed he had signed a multi-year contract with Richard Childress Racing, beginning in 2023.

+The 2026 Go Bowling at The Glen on May 10 marked Busch's final Cup race, where he finished eighth.
+The Ecosave 200 truck race on May 15 was his final NASCAR win.
+On May 21, he withdrew from the entry list for the upcoming Coca-Cola 600 due to hospitalization with a severe illness, and died later that day.